mahmudstat/statr-book/docs/02-start.md

 ### Effectively Using Rstudio

 - **Keep things organized**
-- **Make a project** Put all codes, data and output inside that project directory.
+- **Make a project** Put all codes, data, and output inside that project directory.
-- **Use `View` function** to view data tables.
+- **Use `View` function** to view data tables, for example `View(iris)`, which displays the `iris` data set.

 ### R Script

 An R script is a convenient tool to organize a work.
 A project may consist of several or many such scripts.
 They can be easily shared with others.
+An R script has the extension `.R` or `.r`.

+**Tips**

+- [x] Use line gaps often to separate code segments
+- [x] Add comments explaining codes, so others (including future you) can understand what they mean.

 #### Quoting R codes from another R file.

 `source('r_file.R')`

+Thus, you can use functions, data, variables etc. defined or saved elsewhere.

 ### R Documentation (Help)